hasura/graphql-engine/docs/graphql/manual/schema/using-existing-database.rst

 To track a foreign-key between two tables in the database:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A foreign key between two tables can be tracked via the console or the metadata API.

 #.
 Head to the ``Data -> Schema`` section of the console.
 #.
 Click on a table involved in the foreign-key and head to the ``Relationships`` tab.
 #.
 You should see a suggested relationship based on the foreign-key.
 Click ``Add``, give a name to your relationship
    (this will be the name of the :ref:`nested object <nested_object_queries>` in the GraphQL query), and hit ``Save`` to create the relationship.
 #.
 Repeat with the other table involved in the foreign-key.

 To track all the foreign-keys of all tables in the database:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^